-If you move out of the province, however, you can still keep your membership.
+However, if you move out of the province, you can still keep your membership.

 Q5.
 Do Credit Unions Have Drive-Thru Banking?

 Some do, but not all.
-It’s important to note that there is no “one size fits all” credit union.
+It’s important to note that no “one size fits all” credit union exists.

 They are all different and provide services to suit the needs of their members within each community.